UnderMybrella/SpiralBlog/_posts/2018-09-11-SpiralBridge-Pt-2.md

 <hr>

-<sup id="nb-1">1</sup> Yeah, I could have/may use chunking, but that's beside the point honestly.
+[^nb-1]: Yeah, I could have/may use chunking, but that's beside the point honestly.